ATC Guide

 Newly Qualified Controller

-On qualification and first posting, NATS ATC salaries typically range from **£48,480 to £54,032**, depending on the type of unit you are posted to (aerodrome, approach, or en-route).
+Once you validate and qualify, NATS salaries increase to between £48,480 and £54,032, depending on the type of unit you are posted to (aerodrome, approach, or en-route).
+You also receive a market-leading contributory pension and 28 days of annual leave plus public holidays.

 Experienced Controller Salary